 Srikitsuwan et al. [9] suggested genetic algorithms as an optimization design algorithm with two-point boundary value problem.
 They showed that this method is beneficial for maximization of the thermoacoustic refrigerator performance.

 Zolpakar et al. [10] used the Multi-Objective Genetic Algorithm (MOGA) approach, and validated their results.
-Optimized normalized stack length and stack porosity for a thermoacoustic refrigerator were obtained, with 0.29 and 0.72 respectively.
+Optimized normalised stack length and stack porosity for a thermoacoustic refrigerator were obtained, with 0.29 and 0.72 respectively.

 However, a major problem of these optimization algorithms is that the clarification of the temperature difference change across the stack is not provided.
-Moreover, the operating conditions are chosen at the primary design steps, then they remain constant.
+Moreover, the operating conditions are chosen at the primary design steps, and then they remain constant.
 Maximizing the refrigerator performance is the main goal of the optimization process without taking into consideration the temperature difference across the stack or taking into account adjusting the operating condition to the new arrangements.